Here is accessibility information for the Disability Studies Program main/TA office Smith 017, and Joanne Woiak's faculty office Smith 019.

 Access into the DS offices

-The offices are both wheelchair accessible and quite spacious (for UW faculty offices).
-We are working on making the doors more useable and we have ordered Braille office signs.
+The offices have Braille office signs.
+They are both wheelchair accessible and quite spacious (for UW faculty offices).

 The only accessible men’s and women’s restrooms are located on the first floor.
 The restroom on the ground floor is marked for men.
 There is a gender-neutral restroom on the second floor, but it is not accessible.